-Mochi is the perfect accent to any meal.
-It’s commonly recognized as a dainty Japanese dessert that comes in various flavours to satiate any sweet tooth.
+Mochi is the perfect afternoon snack paired with tea.
+It’s commonly recognised as a dainty Japanese dessert with various flavours to satiate any sweet tooth.
 However, it can also become a savoury snack with a few tweaks.

 Traditionally, this delectable Asian sweet uses special short-grain rice called mochigome that’s soaked, steamed, and beaten into a dough.
-It’s reshaped into small buns and typically filled with something sweet, like red bean paste.
+It’s shaped into tiny buns and typically filled with something sweet, like red bean paste.

-While the traditional version of this sticky treat might seem like a time-consuming affair, it’s well worth the investment.
-However, for those who cannot wait to sink their teeth into this dessert, there are some quicker, easier ways to replicate the taste sensation at home.
+For those who cannot wait to sink their teeth into this dessert, here's our quick and easy recipe to replicate the taste sensation at home.

 Jump to: